Smoking

-Smoking is a human behavior which involves the combustion of a substance, usually plant material, and the inhalation of resulting fumes.
-Today smoking is mostly practiced by rolling the dried leaves of the tobacco plant into a cigarette.
+Smoking is the combustion of a substance, usually plant material, and the inhalation of resulting fumes.
+Today, smoking is mostly practiced by rolling the dried leaves of the tobacco plant into a cigarette.
 Other forms of tobacco smoking include the use of a smoking tobacco with a pipe or cigar, or using a bong.
 Cigarette smokers almost always inhale the smoke; most pipe and cigar smokers do not inhale.

 Smoking is primarily practiced as a route of administration for psychoactive chemicals because the active substances within the burnt, dried plant leaves (or other chemical) can vaporize into a gaseous state and be delivered into the respiratory tract, where they are rapidly absorbed into the bloodstream through the lungs and can reach the central nervous system.
 In the case of tobacco smoking, these active substances are a mixture of aerosol particles that include the pharmacologically active alkaloid nicotine, which stimulates the nicotinic acetylcholine receptors in the brain, and other non-psychoactive chemicals that result from combustion.
-Other notable drugs inhaled via smoking include tetrahydrocannabinol (from cannabis), morphine (from opium) cocaine (from crack), and methamphetamine.
+Other notable drugs inhaled via smoking include tetrahydrocannabinol (from cannabis), morphine (from opium), cocaine (from crack), and methamphetamine.
 Designer drugs, or "research chemicals", can also be smoked.

-Smoking is one of the most common forms of recreational drug use.
 Tobacco smoking is the most popular form, being practiced by over one billion people globally, of whom the majority are in the developing countries.
 Less common drugs for smoking include cannabis and opium.
 Some of the substances are classified as hard narcotics, like heroin, but the use of these is very limited as they are usually not commercially available.
 Cigarettes are primarily industrially manufactured but also can be hand-rolled from loose tobacco and rolling paper.
 Other smoking implements include pipes, cigars, bidis, hookahs, and bongs.